vbousquet/vpx_lightmapper/README.md

 - generate a cup mesh, opened on the top side, corresponding to the VPX light shape, with a core reflective material,
 - adjust the playfield material to be partly translucent for the inserts, using an automatically generated translucency map.

-A better way of baking inserts is:
-- Cut hole in the playfield texture (transparent areas),
-- Place in the 'Bake Target' collection a little, black shaded, cup corresponding to their shape to give them some depth.
-- Place the detailled model of the the insert in the bake collection (with a plastic shader) specifying its 'Bake To' parameter to the little cup previously created.
-- For the lighting, an emitter mesh is placed inside the model, as well as a spot light slightly above the playfield, all of them grouped together in a light collection to be baked together.
-- Place a glass for the pinball cabinet which should be transparent for camera rays, and classic glass otherwise.
-This will allow inserts with detailled lighting (thanks to the emitter mesh and its nice texture), wich lights its surrounding (thanks to the spot light), and also has large indirect lighting influence (thanks to the pincab glass), with somme fake depth (thanks to the little insert cup), and with limited performance impact (in the end, only the little cup is exported and rendered by VPX).

 ### Transparent objects (plastic ramps, bumper caps,...) and alpha blending

 Visual Pinball X performs alpha blending of transparent objects.
-This means that the object is rendered on top of objects behing it, blending the color between them according to the alpha channel of the used texture.
+This means that the object is rendered on top of objects behind it, blending the color between them according to the alpha channel of the used texture.
 This can be compared to the shading of a transparent glass with an indice of refraction of 1 (i.e. non refractive glass).
+Alpha blending needs the opaque objects to be rendered first, then the alpha blended parts, rendering the ones in the back first, then the ones in the front.

 Blender can render glass, outputing to the alpha channel the amount of escaping rays, that is to say rays that are transmitted through the glass and reaching the background.
 This is great since it gives full control on what is rendered to the user.
 To enable this, in 'Render Properties > Film > Transparent' check 'Transparent Glass' and increase 'Roughness Threshold'.
 In the case of a pinball table, transparent objects usually have other objects behind them, therefore rays are not escaping but reaching other elements.
-If we want to view a ball passing behind 2 elements, they have to be rendered as 2 layers: a background one, and an alpha blended one.
-To let Blender knows about this separation between the 2 layers, we need to place a mesh with an holdout shader.
+If we want to view a ball passing behind 2 elements, they have to be rendered as 2 layers: a background opaque one, and an alpha blended one.
+To let Blender knows about this separation between the 2 layers, we need to place a mesh between them with an holdout shader.

-Separating the layers for rendering is mandatory for the baked mesh which are rendered as a solid (opaque or alpha blended).
-For lightmaps, which are rendered as additively blended (added to the rest), this is not needed.
-Therefore the holdout shaded mesh is not needed for lightmaps.
-The toolkit provided a shader node group named 'VLM.Bake Info' that provides this shading, along with other baking information taht can be used in a custom shader.

 Note that, with this setup, there won't be any shadowing, since there is no shadowing support inside VPX.
 So a ball passing under a transparent object will not occlude light coming from behind it.

-### Lightmap emission range

-*TODO* This feature is under heavy developpement

-To be rendered correctly, lightmaps need to have a color range outside the traditional 0 to 1 range supported by most image files (especially Png/WebP).
-VPX supports HDR for this, but it is not a suitable solution as it leads to huge files and low performance.
-The usual way (with regards to how it is done in VPX with flasher or light objects) of doing is to have a color/texture using a normal range of 0-1 but multiplied by a >1 intensity factor when rendered.

-To account for this, when rendering lightmaps, the toolkit evaluate its 'HDR range', that is to say the highest (averaged) value colors reach in its render.
-This range is then used when exporting rendering lightmap to the packmap to apply as a scaling factor to lower birghtness and restrict the light range value in the exported image.
-This scaling factor is used as an intensity scale factor when rendering in VPX, giving back its full brightness to the lights.

-WebP files use high compression in the lower lights since.
-This can lead to artefacts if using high brightness factors.
-Ifn this case, using Png texture should solve the problem (the toolkit always generates both of them, just replace the WebP by importing the Png one).

-### Movable objects

-*TODO* This feature is under heavy developpement

-Perspective projection baking is only suitable for fixed view point (the one the projection is performed).
-Therefore, it is not suitable for movable objects.
-To handle them, you need to place them in a bake group with a bake mode defined to 'Movable'.
-The objects in these groups are processed differently:
-- At 'Group' step, they are just skipped
-- At 'Render' step:
-  - For the bake of other objects: depending on the settings selected per object, they are either hide or kept as indirect contributor to the scene
-  - To generate their bake/lightmaps:
-    - Their first material slot is searched for a 'VLM.BakeTex' named image node with a target bake texture, if not found and the object has an image node 'VPX.Tex' (imported image texture from VPX), the  'VLM.BakeTex' node is created with the same size as the VPX texture.
-	- A bake/lightmap is then performed for each lighting situation and cached, computing for each of the lightmap bakes the influence level.
-- At 'Meshes' step, their original mesh is copied untouched to the result collection.
-For each of the lighting situation with an influence level above the choosen threshold, a lightmap shell mesh is also generated.
-- At 'Packmap' step, they are just skipped.
-- At 'Export' step, they are included (replacing the initial object) and the script to sync their position/lighting is generated

 ### Managing the cache